 Saliency-Map.
-Since [21] first proposed the method to obtain a saliency-map from the gradients of DNN outputs with respect to an input image (i.e., $\partial f_j(x)/\partial x_i$ ), many improvements and extensions have been proposed [3,27,20].
-We formulated an attention-map primarily using the saliency-map definition by [21].
-However, it is a future work to formulate attention robustness corresponding to improvements, such as gradient-smoothing[3] and line-integrals [27].
+Since [28] first proposed the method to obtain a saliency-map from the gradients of DNN outputs with respect to an input image, many improvements and extensions have been proposed [5, 34, 27].
+We formulated an attention-map primarily using the saliency-map definition by [28].
+However, it remains for future work to formulate attention robustness corresponding to improvements, such as gradient-smoothing [5] and line-integrals [34].

-It is known that semantic perturbations can significantly change the saliency-maps [17,7,8].
-[7] first claimed the saliency-map should consistently follow image translation and proposed the method to quantify saliency-map consistency.
-We formulated attention inconsistency ac primarily using the saliency-map consistency by [7].
+It is known that semantic perturbations can significantly change the saliency-maps [24,12,13].
+[12] first claimed the saliency-map should consistently follow image translation and proposed the method to quantify saliency-map consistency.
+We formulated attention inconsistency ac primarily using the saliency-map consistency by [12].
+While there have been works on the empirical studies of the attribution robustness [4,17], the verification of it has not been studied.

-8 Conclusion and Future Work
+7 Conclusion and Future Work

-We, for the first time, have presented a verification method for attention robustness based on traversing activation regions on the DNN that contains layers for semantic perturbations and layers for classification.
+We have presented a verification method for attention robustness based on traversing activation regions on the DNN that contains layers for semantic perturbations and layers for classification.
 Attention robustness is the property that the saliency-map consistency is less than a threshold value.
-We have demonstrated that attention robustness more accurately captures trends in weakness for the combinations of semantic perturbations than existing classification robustness.
-Although the performance evaluation presented in this study is not yet on a practical scale, such as VGG16 [22], we believe that the attention robustness verification problem we have formulated opens a new door to quality assurance for DNNs.
+We have provided a few cases that attention robustness more accurately captures trends in weakness for the combinations of semantic perturbations than existing classification robustness.
+Although the performance evaluation presented in this study is not yet on a practical scale, such as VGG16 [29], we believe that the attention robustness verification problem we have formulated opens a new door to quality assurance for DNNs.
 We plan to increase the number of semantic perturbation types that can be verified and improve scalability by using abstract interpretation in future work.